FelixRiddle/good-roots-pug-view/README.md

 # About

-The project is about real state, in which you can register, login, publish your house, add images, etc.
+The project is a real estate app, in which you can register, login, publish your house, add images, etc.

 # Env variables to set